pb2n/W2UOS-Preview/README.md

 🚧 This is a Preview / Architecture Demonstration Repository

+Any production deployment, commercial service, or derivative trading system based on this preview requires separate authorization.

 This repository is a preview and architectural demonstration version of W2UOS.
 It does not contain full live trading logic, private execution modules, or production credentials.